inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 #### Image Borders

 The only pixels for which convolution doesn't work are the pixels at the borders of an image.
 A 3x3 kernel cannot be perfectly placed over a center pixel at the edges or corners of an image.
-In practice, there are a few of ways of dealing with this, the most common ways are to either pad this image with a border of 0’s (or another grayscale value) so that we can perfectly overlay a kernel on all the pixel values in the original image, or to ignore the pixel values at the borders of the image, and only look at pixels where we can completely overlay the 3x3 convolutional kernel.
+In practice, there are a few ways of dealing with this, the most common ways are to either pad this image with a border of 0’s (or another grayscale value) so that we can perfectly overlay a kernel on all the pixel values in the original image, or to ignore the pixel values at the borders of the image, and only look at pixels where we can completely overlay the 3x3 convolutional kernel.

 <p align="center">
 <img src="/assets/cnn_intro/edge_handling.gif" alt="Convolutional kernel, moving to the edges of an image, where it cannot entirely cover the pixels." width="500" >
 </p>

-Often, there is not a lot of useful information at the border of an image, but if you do choose to ignore this information, every filtered image will be just a little bit smaller that the original input image.
+Often, there is not a lot of useful information at the border of an image, but if you do choose to ignore this information, every filtered image will be just a little bit smaller than the original input image.
 For a 3x3 kernel, we’ll actually lose a pixel from each side of an image, resulting in a filtered output that is two pixels smaller in width and in height than the original image.
 You can also choose to make larger filters.
 3x3 is one of the smallest sizes and it’s good for looking at small pixel areas, but if you are analyzing larger images you may want to increase the area and use kernels that are 5x5, 7x7, or larger.
 Usually, you want an odd number so that the kernel nicely overlays a center pixel.

 <p align="center">
 <img src="/assets/cnn_intro/horizontal_filter.png" alt="3x3 horizontal edge detection filter." width="500" >